 1. Use the right e-learning authoring tool

 The first step is to incorporate an eLearning authoring tool.
 While you can certainly create online courses without one, it will simplify the process and also organize your training program for your employees.
-So think about what features are more important to you?
+So think about what features are more important to you.
 Also, think about what will work best for your learning team.

 2. Research your learning audience

 Before you can create new or refined learning courses, you’ll want to survey your employees.
 What are their learning needs?
 How do they feel your training program can be further improved?
-It’s important to ask questions around e-learning and how you can cater to workplace flexibility.
+It’s important to ask questions about e-learning and how you can cater to workplace flexibility.
 Besides talking to your employees, look at your industry trends.
 What new skills and trends do your employees need to know in order to stay competitive within the industry?
 You may want to even consult an industry expert to get their thoughts.
 The more research you can do before you start your new e-learning program the better it will be once it’s rolled out.

 3. Utilize eLearning templates